j5ik2o/cqrs-es-example-js/README.md

 ## Overview

-This is an example of CQRS/Event Sourcing implemented in Go.
+This is an example of CQRS/Event Sourcing implemented in TypeScript.

-This project uses [j5ik2o/event-store-adapter-go](https://github.com/j5ik2o/event-store-adapter-go) for Event Sourcing.
+This project uses [j5ik2o/event-store-adapter-js](https://github.com/j5ik2o/event-store-adapter-js) for Event Sourcing.

 [日本語](./README.ja.md)